boschrexroth/node-red-contrib-ctrlx-automation/doc/EXAMPLES.md

 ### Example: Abort an axis movement of "AxisX"

-The following example shows how to abort an movement of a motion axis "AxisX" in the ctrlX MOTION with deceleration = 10 and jerk = 0.
+The following example shows how to abort an movement of a motion axis `AxisX` in the ctrlX MOTION with deceleration = 10 and jerk = 0.
 The state of the ctrlX MOTION has to be `Running`.
-The motion object "AxisX" has to be present and its state has to be `DISCRETE_MOTION`.
+The corresponding motion object has to be present and its state has to be `DISCRETE_MOTION`.

 ![example-motion-abort-axis-movement.png](./images/example-motion-abort-axis-movement.png)
 ![example-motion-abort-axis-movement-dashboard.png](./images/example-motion-abort-axis-movement-dashboard.png)